 In April, join the CCBVI’s quarterly YAGA workshop focusing on the experience of blind and low vision pre, current, and post collegiate students.
 You will have the opportunity to speak with business leaders eager to hire individuals with disabilities, develop self-advocacy skills, practice your mobility all while connecting with blind and low vision peers.
 Throughout the weekend, you will be working with blind and low vision mentors who can assist with employment skills and techniques to increase your access to potential careers.

-This quarter’s workshop will equip you with the knowledge of disability accommodations while speaking with hiring agents and how to request accommodations for yourself.
+This quarter’s workshop will equip you with the knowledge of reasonable accommodations while speaking with hiring agents and how to request accommodations for yourself.
 This workshop will discuss the application process for future careers.
 The weekend is spent learning from blind and low vision mentors and allies wile engaging in activities which further support young adults in their quest for independence.

 Workshop Learning Objectives: